-Objective Concrete Pictorial Abstract Multiplication grid method progressing to column method (expanded) Progress on with place value counters to show how we are finding groups of a number.
+0 bjective Concrete Pictorial Abstract gri pro to me ultiplication d method ogressing column thod (panded) Progress on with place value counters to show how we are finding groups of a number.
 In this example, we are multiplying by 4 so we need 4 rows.
 Calculations 4 x 126 Fill each row with 126.
 Children can represent the work they have done with place value counters in a way that they understand.
 They can draw the counters, using colours to show different amounts or just use circles in the different columns to show their thinking.
-Start with long multiplication, reminding the children about lining up their numbers clearly in columns. digit (As shown in Y3) Add up each of the columns beginning 4 x 1 2 2 = 4 8 8 X 1 0 0 2 0 2 4 4 0 0 8 0 8 × 4 8 8 1 digit × 3 digit with the 'ones' making exchanges where needed.
-4 x 126 = 504 Multiplication grid method progressing to column method (expanded) 1 digit x 2 digit (As shown in Y3) 1 digit x 3 Multiplication grid method progressing to column method (expanded) 1 digit x 2 digit (As shown in Y3) 1 digit x 3 digit 1 digit x 3 digit 2 digit 3 digit 4 x 126 = 504 Multiplication grid method progressing to column method (expanded) 1 digit x 2 digit (As shown in y3) 1 digit x 3 digit 1 digit x 3 digit 2 digit 3 digit 4 x 126 = 504
+Start with long multiplication, reminding the children about lining up their numbers clearly in columns. dig s shown in Add up each of the columns beginning 4 x 1 2 2 = 4 8 8 X 1 0 0 2 0 2 4 4 0 0 8 0 8 1 2 2 x 4 8 8 1 dig digit x 3 pit with the 'ones' making exchanges where needed.
+4 x 126 = 504

-Objective Concrete Abstract У5 У6 Multiply 4 digit numbers by 1 or 2 digit numbers using formal methods Where needed, children can continue to be supported by place value counters at the stage of multiplication.
-It is important at this stage that they always multiply the ones first and note down their answer followed by the tens which they note below. ace value progressing onto a set of multiplication.
-3652 \times 8 = 29,216 s stage that they hes first and note llowed by the below.
-29,21 1342 8 2 6 13420 1342 1342 x 18 = 24,156 x 18 1342 0 10736 У6 Multiply one digit 3 • ١ 9 Use short multiplication (see Y5) to multiply numbers with more numbers × 8 than 4-digits by a single digit; to multiply money and measures, and with up to two decimal places by whole numbers 2 5 • 5 2 to multiply decimals with up to 2d.p. by a single digit.
+Objective Concrete A Nostract У5 У6 Multiply 4 digit numbers by 1 or 2 digit numbers using formal methods Where needed, children can continue to be supported by place value counters at the stage of multiplication.
+It is important at this stage that they always multiply the ones first and note down their answer followed by the tens which they note below.
+3652 essing onto d 29,216 comp staught in Y3/Y4 if necessary, before thod of working out for larger numbers.
+1342 $\times 18 = 24,156$ 13420 10736 24156 У6 Multiply digit bers a up to decimal es by 3 • 1 9 Use short multiplication (see Y5) to multiply numbers with more numbers X 8 than 4-digits by a single digit; to multiply money and measures, and with up to two decimal places by whole numbers 2 5 • 5 2 to multiply decimals with up to 2d.p. by a single digit.

 Objective Concrete Pictorial Abstract У1 У2 Sharing I have 12 counters, can you share them equally between 2 people?
 Children can use pictorial representations or bar models to share out the quantities.
 Share 12 carrots between 2 rabbits After making 12 with Numicon how can it be shared with the 2 plates?
-22222 12 ÷ 2 = 6 У2 Sharing and Grouping Divide quantities into equal groups.
+222222 12 ÷ 2 = 6 У2 Sharing and Grouping Divide quantities into equal groups.
 Make use of counters, cubes, objects or place value counters to aid understanding.
 Use a number line to represent jumps in groups.
 The number of jumps will equal the number of groups.
+Use a number line to represent jumps in groups in groups will equal the number of groups.
 Use bars of 3 to make 15 and count how many bars were used.
 15 ÷ 3 = 5